Are locally produced solar modules the future? | DW | 19.07.2021

 "Photovoltaics have become the cheapest way to generate electricity.
 That wasn't the case five years ago.
 And certainly not 10 years ago.
 In the meantime, the price development has made huge leaps so that there are no longer any barriers," he says.

+Manufacturers in Europe and elsewhere have had far less support from their governments.
+However, more and more companies are now planning domestic module factories to meet the growing demand for solar power systems in regional markets.

+In southern Spain, near Seville, regional module production of 5 GW per year is underway to supply the large solar parks in the region.
+This is where Europe's cheapest electricity is produced, thanks to the particularly strong sunlight there.

-CEO Gunter Erfurt (m) opens the factory in Bitterfeld-Wolfen along with Saxony-Anhalt state premier Haseloff (l) and Economics Minister Armin Willingmann
+Erfurt (center) opens the factory in Bitterfeld-Wolfen along with Saxony-Anhalt State Premier Haseloff (left) and Economy Minister Armin Willingmann

-Last year, photovoltaic systems with a capacity of 139 GW, were newly installed worldwide, up from 115 GW in 2019.
+Last year, photovoltaic systems with a capacity of 139 GW were newly installed worldwide, up from 115 GW in 2019.
 In 2021, according to estimates by Bloomberg Energy Finance, this number will be as high as 209 GW.
-Last year, 99% of all solar modules worldwide were produced in Asia, the vast majority in China.
+Last year, 99 percent of all solar modules worldwide were produced in Asia,the vast majority in China.

-"We believe that this must not and should not be the case," Erfurt says.

-"We are talking about energy infrastructure here, and that should be developed where the products are being used."

 Transporting modules from Asia to Europe accounts for about 10% of the cost.

 Erfurt is certain that most countries "will want to produce solar modules themselves at some point" in order to reduce dependency on imports.
-Another advantage of regional production, he adds, is stronger customer loyalty: locally-produced modules are more valued and are in greater demand.
+Another advantage of regional production, he says, is stronger customer loyalty: Domestically produced modules are frequently more valued by consumers and in greater demand.

+Because of the climate crisis, governments, companies and consumers are seeking ways to quickly replace coal, oil and natural gas.

 "My prediction is that modules with a capacity of 500 GW will be produced worldwide in 2025, 1,000 GW in 2030 and many thousands of gigawatts per year thereafter," says renowned solar researcher Professor Eicke Weber.
 The former president of the Fraunhofer Institute for Solar Energy Systems is now president of the European Solar Manufacturing Council.